One more Covid death in Mansfield and Ashfield over latest recording period

 Across England, there were 1,375 people in hospital with Covid as of June 25.
 The number of hospital patients with Covid-19 has decreased 26 per cent in the past two weeks.

-The figures also show one new patient with Covid was admitted to SFH in the week to Friday, June 23, but none to Nottinghamshire Healthcare sites.
+The figures also show no new patients with Covid was admitted to SFH in the week to Friday, June 30.